-Sponsored by Harper Perennial
+Sponsored by Forge Books.

 Browse all the books recommended in Unusual Suspects previous newsletters on this shelf.
 See upcoming 2021 releases.
 Check out this Unusual Suspects Pinterest board and get Tailored Book Recommendations!

 If a mystery fan forwarded this newsletter to you and you’d like your very own, you can sign up here.